elyra-ai/elyra/docs/source/user_guide/best-practices-file-based-nodes.md

 ### Runtime image

-On Kubeflow Pipelines and Apache Airflow notebooks and scripts are executed in containers.
+On Kubeflow Pipelines and Apache Airflow, notebooks and scripts are executed in containers.
 Elyra provides [example runtime images](runtime-image-conf.md) to get you started, but you should consider utilizing [purpose-built images](../recipes/creating-a-custom-runtime-image.md) instead.
 If possible, pre-install all software prerequisites in the runtime image you are using instead of installing them on the fly (e.g. by running `pip install my-package==1.2.3` in a notebook cell).

 ### File I/O